garrandall/popular-music-data/tracks/love-king-the-dream.md

-You don't know me like that, you don't know me like that You don't know me like that, you don't know me like Girl, you should know me like that, you should know me like that You should know me like that, you should "Ooh, whoa"
+You don't know me like that, you don't know me like that You don't know me like that, you don't know me like Girl, you should know me like that, you should know me like that You should know me like that, you should "Oh, whoa"

 I got girls in heels, girls in Adidas